Make a Community Right to Bid nomination

 A separate nomination form will be required for each asset.

 The nominator and owner of the asset will be advised of the decision.

 Then the asset will then be added on to either the register of successful nominations or the register of unsuccessful nominations.

-2. The definition of the extent of the local community will depend on the nature of the use and each case will be considered on its merits, with particular reference to the Assets of Community Value (England) Regulations 2012.
+When assessing nominations each case will be considered on its merits, with particular reference to the Assets of Community Value (England) Regulations 2012.

-- Understanding the Community Right to Bid
+Further information and advice is available on Understanding the Community Right to Bid